Programme/Approved Electives for 2023/24

 To develop students┐ ability in the close literary analysis of prose, poetry, and dramaTo develop essay-writing skills, including producing a thesis and sustaining an argumentTo impart research skills (use of library, electronic resources, etc.)To ensure competence in grammar and the mechanics of writingTo introduce students to essential techniques and conventions of presenting ideas in writing, including correct citation and referencing

 Intended Learning Outcomes

-Lecture (12 hours)Small group class (12 hours)Seminar preparation and private study (75 hours)Exam writing and preparation (40 hours)Formative exercise preparation and writing (10 hours)Feedback (1 hour)
+Lectures (12 hours)Small group classes (12 hours)Whole cohort live sessions (12 hours)Seminar preparation and private study (83 hours)Formative exercise preparation and writing (10 hours)Final essay preparation and writing (20 hours)Individual consultation and feedback with tutor (1 hour)

 Description of Module Assessment

 Short written exercise (1000 words)Close reading exercise.
 Students will be asked to choose a passage of prose or poetry taken from texts studied on the module and perform a close reading.
 Through this, they will demonstrate their understanding of both content and formal features, and show their ability to develop a sustained argument.
 This assignment will be 1000 words (+/- 10%).2: Essay weighted 70%

 1500-word essayStudents will choose from a choice of questions and will write an essay based on two of the module's set texts, for which they will be required to show their awareness of secondary criticism as well as developing an original academic argument.
 They will also be expected to show their ability to reference correctly and follow all the usual conventions for presentation and formatting.